How to Build a Taxi App like Uber & What’s the Cost?

 Drivers and partners will each have a different view of the app, as their requirements will differ from that of a customer.
 While planning your taxi app development costs, set aside approximately 300–400 hours for this module.
 It will include:

-- Status update – A driver needs to keep the app updated about his or her working hours.
+• Status update – A driver needs to keep the app updated about their working hours.

-- Accept/reject booking – Your driver needs the ability to accept or reject a booking whenever a new request comes his or her way.
+• Accept/reject booking – Your driver needs the ability to accept or reject a booking whenever a new request comes their way.

-- Booking history – It will help them track the places they’ve driven, number of rides completed, earnings, etc.
+• Booking history – It will help them track the destinations, the number of completed rides, earnings, etc.

-- Notifications – This is required to remind drivers about their upcoming ride, rating, targets, incentives, etc.
+• Notifications – These are required to remind drivers about their upcoming rides, ratings, targets, incentives, etc.

 Admin App

-This for management and monitoring of all app users (i.e. drivers and passengers).
-Using this app you can run analytics and generate reports, which will help you structure promotions, marketing campaigns, and overall strategy.
+It manages and monitors all app users (i.e. drivers and passengers).
+Using this app, you can run analytics and generate reports, which will help you structure promotions, marketing campaigns, and overall strategy.
 On average, you should set aside a total of 800-1000 hours of work for this module.

 Stage 4: Deploying Your Taxi–Booking App